nadiamariduena/python-intro-2024-privat/z_PYgame/a__about__MULTIPLE_game_LOOPS.md

 ### 🟣 Question: In game development, especially with big and complex games, I’m wondering if it’s okay to use more than one game loop?

+### ✅ chatgpt: Using multiple game loops in a single game is generally not a common practice, especially in large and complex games.